-Terms of reference
+Terms of Reference and constitution

 Lay Member of Council (Chair): Jennifer Duvalier

-Chair of Council (ex-officio): Baroness Rebuck
+Chair of Council (ex officio): Baroness Rebuck

 Up to two additional members who may be:

-Co-opted members appointed by Council on the recommendation of the Nominations Committee due to their expertise in areas relevant to the Committee’s work or lay members (neither staff nor students) of Council.
+- Co-opted members appointed by Council on the recommendation of the Nominations Committee due to their expertise in areas relevant to the Committee’s work or lay members (neither staff nor students) of Council.

-Secretary: Director of HR, or nominee
+- Secretary: Director of HR, or nominee

 - Co-opted members who are not members of Council will be appointed for a term of not more than three years, renewable for one further three-year term.

-- Members will only be appointed and reappointed by Council following recommendation by the Nominations Committee
+- Members will only be appointed and reappointed by Council following recommendation by the Nominations Committee.